ioBroker/ioBroker/doc/STATE_ROLES.md

 * media.add             - add current playlist
 * media.clear           - clear current playlist (write-only)
 * media.playlist        - json array like
+* media.url             - url to play or current url
+* media.url.announcement - URL to play announcement
+* media.jump            - Number of items to jump in the playlist (it can be negative)
+* media.content         - Type of media being played such as audio/mp3
+* media.link            - State with the current file
+* media.input           - number or string of input (AUX, AV, TV, SAT, ...)
+* level.bass            - Bass level
+* level.treble          - Treble level
+* switch.power.zone     - power zone

 ```
 [